Nutritional Care for People With Huntington's Disease

 The individual with

-will most likely want to maintain his or her independence in eating.
-However, as the disease progresses, he or she will become more dependent on others.
+will most likely want to maintain their independence in eating.
+However, as the disease progresses, they will become more dependent on others.
 If you are responsible for the nutritional care of a person with Huntington’s disease, the following tips can help.
 Registered dietitians, speech-language pathologists, and occupational therapists can provide additional help.